 Another reason that players have worn gloves in the past is because of fashion.

-There are various times in the past where a player has decided that it would look good to wear a pair of gloves for the game they are about to play so they have found some gloves and worn them.
+There have been various times in the past when a player has decided that it would look good to wear a pair of gloves for the game they are about to play, so they have found some gloves and worn them.

 Unlike the rules around the color of jersey a goalie can wear, there is no restriction on the color the gloves can be.

 It is fairly common in soccer for players to wear gloves in a game if they wish to.

 There are a number of reasons they may choose to do this, and the majority of those reasons are considered to be beneficial to the player’s game.